 But where do you start?
-This is probably the first time you’ve been through the process of hiring a photographer & it’s completely understandable that you’re not sure what exactly to look for when hiring a professional photographer… So here are a few things you need to ask on your consultations, from a professional photographer.
+This is probably the first time you’ve been through the process of hiring a photographer & it’s completely understandable that you’re not sure what exactly to look for… So here are a few things you can consider asking during your consultations, straight from a professional photographer.

 Let’s go into each of these topics.